foxBMS/foxbms-2/docs/tools/waf-tools/waf-tools.rst

 Waf Tools
 =========

 There are |foxbms| specific tools that do not come with waf by default.
-These tools are included in ``tools/waf-tools``.
+These tools are included in ``tools/waf-tools`` and implemented as Python scripts.
-These tool are Python scripts.
-The words tool and scripts are used synonymously in the following.
+The terms `tool` and `script` are used as synonyms in the following.

 The function of each tool is described below.